Commercial real estate in France: overview

 Companies opting for the SIIC regime are entitled to step up the tax basis of their eligible assets at a reduced cost (19% instead of 33.33%).

-Institutional investors (mainly traditional property companies and insurance companies) play a key role in the French real estate market, either as direct investors or through OPCIs (see above, Common structures) or Sociétés civiles de placements immobiliers (SCPIs).
+Institutional investors (mainly traditional property companies and insurance companies) play a key role in the French real estate market, either as direct investors or through OPCIs (see Question 2) or Sociétés civiles de placements immobiliers (SCPIs).
 SCPIs are regulated entities which must be authorised by the French Financial Market Authority (Autorité des marchés financiers) (AMF) to solicit investors through public offerings and must have the sole purpose of acquiring and managing real estate assets with a view to leasing them.

 Private investors also play an important role.
-Their investments are frequently made through SPVs (see above, Common structures).
+They frequently carry out their investments through SPVs.

 Title to real estate